Nabil-mrj/vid2seq-ina-pipeline/README.md

-# Vid2Seq on INA Archives — Dense Video Captioning and Evaluation Pipeline
+# Vid2Seq on INA archives — Dense video captioning and evaluation pipeline

 This repository contains the code used to run Vid2Seq on INA (French National Audiovisual Institute) archival videos and to evaluate its performance against existing dense video captioning baselines.